LS102-summer2023/project-mishikakansal/writing/outline.md

 2. Testing

 Comparing the developed model with the existing model

 3. Performance Analysis

-This includes testing the data using evaluation metrics such as accuracy
+This includes testing the data using evaluation metrics such as accuracy, F1 score etc.

-# Threats To Vslidity
+# Threats To Validity
-1.Bias
-2.Incomplete Coverage
-3.Limited Scope

 1. Testing Effect
    This particularly refers to being aware of certain datasets that can influence the outcome of the model.